-The concentration of L-glutamine used in classical media ranges from 0.5 mM in Ames' Medium to 10 mM in MCDB Media 131.
-The more typical concentrations in media used for biomanufacturing and tissue engineering application is between 2 and 4 mM.
-L-glutamine in DMEM/F12 Nutrient Mixture is 2.5 mM.
-L-glutamine in Serum-Free/Protein Free Hybridoma Medium is 2.7 mM.
-L-glutamine in DMEM, GMEM, IMDM and H-Y medium is 4 mM.
-IMDM is often used as a starting formulation for proprietary hybridoma cell culture media.
-Hybridoma cells grow better in concentrations of L-glutamine that are above the average levels found in media.
+The optimal L-glutamine concentration in DMEM/F12 Nutrient Mixture is 2.5 mM, while in Serum-Free/Protein Free Hybridoma Medium is it is 2.7 mM.
+For DMEM, GMEM, IMDM and H-Y medium, the optimal concentration is 4 mM.
+IMDM is often used as a starting formulation for proprietary hybridoma cell culture media; hybridoma cells grow better in concentrations of L-glutamine that are above the average levels found in media.

 Because of its chemical instability and importance for cell growth and function, it is critical that the delivery of L-glutamine is optimized to each unique cell culture process.
 Glutamine has the molecular formula of C5H10N2O3 and the molecular weight of 146.15g/mol, with an isoelectric point of 5.65 and a pka of 2.17 and 9.13.
 Understanding this chemistry and the multiple delivery forms of L-glutamine and its alternatives is required for effectively using the supplement in cell culture applications.

 Glutamine supports the growth of cells that have high energy demands and synthesize large amounts of proteins and nucleic acids.
 It is also an alternative energy source for rapidly dividing cells and cells that use glucose inefficiently.
 Cells require the nitrogen atoms in glutamine to build molecules such as nucleotides, amino acids, amino-sugars, and vitamins.